About the Programme

 - Developed regional devolution agreements, devolving powers to local areas

-Responsibility, experience, support
+Responsibility, experience and support

 Diverse career paths

-Interpersonal skills: Policy Advisers have to work with a wide range of stakeholders who have differing views.
+Interpersonal skills: Policy Advisers work with a wide range of stakeholders who have differing views.
 You’ll need to be able to understand varied perspectives, and use that understanding to influence, persuade and negotiate.

-Team working: we work in small teams and value collaborative working and supporting each other, so we’re looking for people who share these values and can develop strong, positive working relationships with others.
+Team working: We work in small teams and value collaborative working and supporting each other, so we’re looking for people who share these values and can develop strong, positive working relationships with others.

-Resilience: we work in an ever-evolving political and economic environment.
+Resilience: We work in an ever-evolving political and economic environment.
 You’ll need to be able to think flexibly and cope with what could be frequent changes to situations and priorities.

 Our Policy Advisers have a lot of responsibility, but we’re committed to equipping our people with all the tools they need to handle this.
 Central to this is our Graduate Development Programme.